 Amazon.com NV Investment Holdings LLC and FRL have been locked in a bitter legal battle over the deal.

 Amazon had argued that Singapore’s Emergency Arbitrator (EA) award, which restrained FRL from going ahead with the merger, was valid and enforceable.
 Amazon had moved the apex court challenging the Delhi High Court’s division bench order which gave a green signal to the Reliance-FRL deal.

-Senior advocate Harish Salve, representing FRL, had contended there was no notion of EA under the Indian law on arbitration and conciliation and also, there was no arbitration agreement to this effect.
+Senior advocate Harish Salve, representing FRL, had contended there was no notion of EA under the Indian law on arbitration and conciliation.
+Also, there was no arbitration agreement to this effect.
 Salve emphasized that there was no provision for EA under Indian law.